 Last Saturday, hundreds of Middlebury students travelled across the northeast to Washington D.C., Montpellier, Boston, New York, and beyond to participate in the Women’s March on Washington and its solidarity marches.
 According to the march’s website, a group of volunteers organized the demonstration in response to the particularly harmful and vitriolic rhetoric imbued in last year’s election cycle and perpetuated by our current president.
-I’m not entirely certain of the march’s full history, but I do know that the movement originally struggled to reflect an ideology inclusive of all bodies.
-Yet by January 21st, central to the march’s mission as stated on its website was support for “advocacy and resistance movements that reflect […] multiple and intersecting identities.”
+Though the movement originally struggled to reflect an ideology inclusive of all bodies, by January 21st, central to the march’s mission (as stated on its website) was support for “advocacy and resistance movements that reflect […] multiple and intersecting identities.”
 Key to its vision was a recognition that “defending the most marginalized among us is defending all of us.”
 Before the march had even begun, however, straight, white, cisgendered women took to Facebook to chip away at the movement’s intended focus on intersectionality.

 I didn’t participate in the marches; I sat in my thesis carrel ruing the days I’d procrastinated over winter break while watching the livestream of the march in D.C..
 I knew that being there wasn’t the point; marching in a demonstration of this size is an easy display of activism, a chance to participate in a movement without fully committing to its values.
 Each day, within the confines of this campus, I have the same opportunity to advocate for the safety and well-being of those who are threatened by structural violence as perpetuated by members of our own community and administration.